 Arrangements can be made ahead of time by calling park headquarters at 307-837-2221 ext.
 0.

 It should be noted that each vehicle holds a limited number of passengers, and non-impaired friends or relatives may be required to walk.
-Also, this service, while free of charge, is operated depending on staff availability.
+Also, this service, while free of charge, is operated depending

 The park has two wheelchairs that are available for visitors to use on a first-come, first served basis.
 There is no charge to borrow a wheelchair, and arrangements and pickup can be made in the Visitor Center.